crazycori/rustylogger/README.md

 ## Features

 - Fast and lightweight logging.
-- Built with an Data-driven approach for flexibility and performance.
+- Built with a Data-driven approach for flexibility and performance.

 ## Additional functionality coming soon
 - Log Rotate